NEW: Six pelicans and one young sea lion need cleaning

 Oil pipeline firm has among highest number of infractions since 2006, feds say

 The onshore pipeline behind this week’s Santa Barbara oil spill was operating “well below its maximum operating capacity” when it ruptured and leaked more than 100,000 gallons of crude on coastal lands and into the ocean, the oil company said Thursday.

 What caused the oil spill, however, remained under investigation.

 The underground oil pipeline was carrying 1,300 barrels an hour, below its maximum capacity of 2,000 barrels an hour, said Rick McMichael of Plains All American Pipeline.

 “Line 901 was not operating at capacity before or during the release,” McMichael told reporters.

-Meanwhile, Plains All American Pipeline is among the worst violators listed by the U.S. Pipeline and Hazardous Materials Administration and surpassed all but four of more than 1,700 operators in reporting safety and maintenance infractions, the federal agency said.
+Plains All American is among the worst violators listed by the U.S. Pipeline and Hazardous Materials Administration.

 Pat Hutchins, the company’s senior director of safety, said Plains has been committing money to safety improvements for the past seven years.

 Crews continued to clean beaches and coastal waters, and officials reported that the leak killed an undisclosed number of lobsters, kelp bass and marine invertebrates.
 Six oil-soaked pelicans and one young sea lion were being rehabilitated, officials said.